oroinc/documentation/backend/entities/customize-datagrids/backend/datasources/index.rst

 Datasources
 ===========

 OroPlatform gives you a wide variety of ways to prepare and supply data to a datagrid by encapsulating all data access in a *datasource* object.
-Datagrids can be configured to retrieve data from a PHP array, Doctrine ORM, a search engine or any other source by using datasources that implement `DatasourceInterface`.
+Datagrids can be configured to retrieve data from a PHP array, Doctrine ORM, a search engine, or any other source by using datasources that implement `DatasourceInterface`.

 **Supported Types**